la-ots/pelican/docs/foundation/icons.md

 ## Best practices

 - Here’s the [Font Awesome icons we can use](https://fontawesome.com/icons?d=gallery&s=brands,solid&m=free).
-- Choose the clearest icon for what’s being communicated.
+- Choose the most obvious icon for what’s being communicated.
-- Be consistent when using icons in projects.
+- Be consistent when using icons within projects.
 - Do not use the same icon for two different functions.
 - As much as possible, stick to common meanings when choosing icons.
 - Font Awesome icons take their size from their containing element.
 - By default, Pelican wraps icons `<span>` tags as these tags are inline to the text.
 - Change the color of an icon by changing the theme class.
 The [Color Theme Lists](/foundation/agency-theming/) have the text color classes you need to change icon colors.
 - Copy markup from FontAwesome, but change the `<i>` to a `<span>`.
-- Be sure to add `aria-hidden="true"` to the `<span>` so that it resembles the code above.
+- Be sure to add `aria-hidden="true"` to the `<span>`.
 This hides the icon from assistive technologies.

 ## Usage